 - Participation in the budgeting process

-- Delivery of educational topics to EM residents through choices of:
+- Delivery of educational topics to EM residents though choices of:

 - Substantive exposure to research methodology and data analytics

 - Analysis of existing literature